zengjunc/BARGE_for_review/README.md

-**Placement.** Inside `_prepare_encoder_input`, ICA is applied to the **already multi-view fused** sub-token stream, **before** adding position and token-type embeddings.
+**Placement.** Inside `_prepare_encoder_input`, ICA is applied to the **already multi-view fused** sub-token stream, **before** adding position embeddings.
 It only exists on the encoder side.

 **Learnable parameters.**